notifhy/frontend/tos.md

 Topics:
  - Definitions
- - Terms of Use
+ - What Are Our Terms of Use?
- - Terms of Indemnification
+ - What Are Our Terms of Indemnification?
- - Terms of Termination
+ - What Are Our Terms of Termination?
  - Acceptance of Our Privacy Policy
  - Third-Party Terms of Services
  - Changes to Our Terms of Service
- - How to Contact Us
+ - Contact Us

 ## Definitions
 These definitions apply regardless of capitalization or quantity.
  - **Application** refers to NotifHy and the resources that are intellectual property of its operators for the purposes of operating NotifHy
- - **Company** (also referred to as "us", "we", "our") refers to Attituding and/or the other administrators, if any
+ - **Company** (also referred to as "us", "we", "our") refers to Attituding and the other administrators, if any
  - **Service** refers to the purposes or functions that the application offers or can be used for
  - **You** (also referred to as "your") refers to the individual or legal entity accessing this application

-## Terms of Use
+## What Are Our Terms of Use?
 You agree and confirm that you:
  - Are older than 13 years old
  - Are responsible for ensuring you do not breach the laws of your jurisdiction in the context of using this application's services